Falling Walls

 The Falling Walls Science Summit (previously Falling Walls Conference) is an annual science event in Berlin, Germany, which takes place from 7th to 9th of November and coincides with the anniversary of the Fall of the Berlin Wall.
 With the theme "Which are the next walls to fall in science and society?".
 The summit involves three days of presentations, discussions, and debates.

+History

+After the inaugural 2009 conference organized by the Einstein Foundation, an independent non-profit institution by the name of the Falling Walls Foundation was established through the support of the German Ministry of Education and Research and the Berlin Senator for Education, Science and Research.
+The foundation gas been managed by Tatjana König.
+Professor Sebastian Turner, a Berlin entrepreneur who publishes the Tagesspiegel, has served on the board of trustees of the foundation.